Skip to Main Content

 What should I be feeling at 7 weeks pregnant?

-• The powerful pregnancy hormones estrogen and progesterone keep fueling a range of positive and some not-so-fun symptoms.
+• The powerful pregnancy hormones, estrogen and progesterone, keep fueling a range of positive and some not-so-fun symptoms.

 How big is your baby at 7 weeks pregnant?

-Baby Size at 7 Weeks
+7 Weeks Pregnant

-Baby Weight Teeny tiny
+Baby Weight

-Baby Length 0.51 inches
+Baby Length

-Baby Size Comparable to a blueberry
+Comparable to a blueberry

 Week 7 pregnancy symptoms

-10 common week 7 pregnancy symptoms
+6 common week 7 pregnancy symptoms

-2. You’re also likely feeling like you need to pee constantly.
+• You're also likely feeling like you need to pee constantly.

-7. Your mood may be swinging, coupled with fatigue.
+• Your mood may be swinging, coupled with fatigue.

-3 tips for week 7 for a healthy and safe pregnancy
+3 expert tips for a healthy and safe pregnancy

-Week 7 pregnancy checklist
+Week 7 checklist: How to plan your pregnancy

 Knowing what to do week-by-week can help you feel prepared and alleviate stress.
 Add these new items to your to-do list this week.
 You’ve got this, mama!

-Schedule your first prenatal appointment (if you haven’t already) Schedule your first prenatal appointment (if you haven’t already) in complete
+Schedule your first prenatal appointment (if you haven't already)

-Do an audit on your makeup and medication Do an audit on your makeup and medication is complete
+Do an audit on your makeup and medication

-Read up on prenatal care Read up on prenatal care is complete
+Read up on prenatal care

 Join Enfamil Family Beginnings

-It’s your seventh week of pregnancy, and you and your baby are experiencing exciting changes every day.
+It’s your 7th week of pregnancy, and you and your baby are experiencing exciting changes every day.
 Prepare for your new arrival with help from Enfamil Family Beginnings.
 It’s the perfect resource for new and expecting moms.
 Save on Enfamil products, track your bump and baby’s growth, and get helpful articles each week relevant to your journey.
 Join now for up to $400 in free gifts.